Inbestigator/dressed-examples/node/economy/README.md

 [Dressed](https://dressed.vercel.app).
 Users can register, check their balance, claim daily rewards, view the shop, and buy items.

+This bot has an admin dashboard made using Next.js, where you can moderate user balances and shop items. (incomplete)

 ## Commands

 - `/register`: Register yourself in the economy system.